 The kit comes with nearly everything you need for the process, but we strongly recommend you get yourself a funnel and a couple of 1-litre glass bottles that you can use to store the liquid chemicals in after the process.

 These bottles should be very clearly marked and stored as per the recommendations in the Material Safety Datasheets (MSDS) for the respective chemical.
 We recommend non-food containers, such as Turpentine/metho bottles, which already look different.
 Glass bottles are good if stored where they won't get knocked over.
-We will also be experimenting with the Kinsten pre-sensitided PCBs, the Kinsten DP-50 developer and Ammonium Persulfate etchant form Altronics.
+We will also be experimenting with the Kinsten pre-sensitised PCBs, the Kinsten DP-50 developer and Ammonium Persulfate etchant from Altronics.

 Before beginning, we should read and understand the MSDS for the sodium persulfate or ammonium persulfate etchant you are using.
 You should not proceed without first understanding the risks associated with the chemicals and implementing control measures to mitigate said risks.
 This also applies to Acetone and other chemicals you may be using for cleaning.